 Reinold emphasizes the importance of regularly employing these techniques: A few minutes per day is better than an hour once a week.

-After a full body warm-up that includes dynamic stretches, it’s important to remember to engage your muscles as the squat is performed.
-The heavier the weight, the more important it is that the abs, shoulders, and upper back stay engaged, creating a stable base for the weight.
-Flex the thighs, squeeze the butt, tense the stomach, and, in the case of back squats, activate the upper back by pulling down on the bar.
-This helps stabilize the body and keep the body from compensating by making sure that all the right muscles are doing their part.
+After a full body warmup that includes dynamic stretches, it’s important to remember to engage your muscles as you’re performing the squat.
+The heavier the weight, the more important it is that your abs, shoulders, and upper back stay engaged, creating a stable base for the weight.

 “You don’t need to have an injury to see a PT,” he says.
 “If you’re interested in really increasing your strength in a safe way, and especially if you’re having difficulty making progress, find a physical therapist with a good background in movement quality.
 They’ll look at your body through a different lens and properly assess the best way to move forward.”